On the neighborhood of a torus leaf and dynamics of holomorphic foliations: Preliminaries

 \begin{proposition}[e.g. {\cite[\S I.4]{P2}}] Let $f(z)=\lambda z+O(z^2)$, $g(z)=\mu z+O(z^2)$ be local holomorphic diffeomorphisms fixing $0$ which satisfy $f\circ g=g\circ f$.
 Assume that $\mu \in \mathbb{C}^{\ast}$ is non-torsion, i.e. $\mu^{m}\neq 1$ for any $m>0$.
 Then the following statements hold. \begin{enumerate} \item If $g$ is linearizable at $0$, then $f$ is also linearizable by the linearization map of $g$. \item If $g$ is non-linearizable at $0$, then $\lambda=e^{2\pi\sqrt{-1}\theta}$ for some $\theta\in \mathbb{R}$.
 Moreover, \begin{enumerate} \item $f$ is linearizable at $0$ if $\theta \in \mathbb{Q}$, \item $f$ is non-linearizable at $0$ if $\theta \in \mathbb{R}\setminus \mathbb{Q}$. \end{enumerate} \end{enumerate} \end{proposition}

 The first part of the statement follows by comparing the coefficients of power series of $f$ and $g$.
 The second part is obtained by using Koenigs' linearization theorem.
-The rest part also follows by the standard arguments.
+The remaining part also follows by the standard arguments.
 For more details, see e.g. \cite[\S I.4]{P2}.

 In \cite{P2} and \cite{P5}, P\'{e}rez-Marco studied hedgehogs for commuting local holomorphic diffeomorphisms.
 We state a slightly weaker version of his result, which is sufficient for our purpose.
-We give a modified proof in \S 7.
+We give a modified proof in Appendix for the convenience of the readers.

-\begin{theorem}[a part of {\cite[Thm.III.14]{P5}}] Let $f(z)=\lambda z+O(z^2)$ and $g(z)=\mu z+O(z^2)$ be local holomorphic diffeomorphisms with the irrationally indifferent fixed point $0$ which satisfy $f\circ g = g\circ f$.
+\begin{theorem}[a part of {\cite[Thm.III.14]{P5}}] Let $f(z)=\lambda z+O(z^2)$ and $g(z)=\mu z+O(z^2)$ be local holomorphic diffeomorphisms with an irrationally indifferent fixed point at $0$ which satisfy $f\circ g = g\circ f$.
 Assume that $g$ is non-linearizable at $0$.
 Then, for any open neighborhood $W$ of $0$, there exists a compact subset $K$ in $W$ which is a common hedgehog of $f$ and $g$.
 More precisely, there exist admissible neighborhoods $U$ and $V$ in $W$ for $f$ and $g$ respectively such that $K_{(U,f)}=K_{(V,g)}$ holds. \end{theorem}

 \begin{proof}[Proof of Theorem \ref{thm:hedgehog}] For any neighborhood $V$ of $0$, we take a sufficiently small open neighborhood $U$ which is admissible for $f$ and $g$.
 If necessary, we will replace a smaller neighborhood.
 First, we assume that $g$ is linearizable at $0$.
 Proposition \ref{prop:comm} (1) shows that $f$ is also linearizable by the linearization map of $g$.
 Thus, a Siegel disk $K\subset \overline{U}$ of $g$ is also invariant under $f$.
 The subset $K$ satisfies the statement (i) and (ii).
 Since $g|_{K}$ is conjugate to the irrational rotation, the statement (iv) follows in this case.